leehoawki/HyperBase/README.md

     |                                  |
     ++++++++++++++++++++++++++++++++++++

-    Admin: An admin page where you can get some description/monitoring data and create/delete objects as you need.

 Queries/Updates will get handled by service module and write all updates info into redo log.
 Meanwhile, modified entities in memory will be sent to another writer thread to dump into a data file on disk.
 Then it can restore itself after crash or shutdown using the snapshot on disk and the redo log.

 ## Building and Running